CONSERVATION

 ENGAGEMENT

 We believe the best way to create the next generation of conservationists is to instill a love of birding in them.
-To do that, we conduct over 200 education programs a year, including bird outings at local birding hotspots across the five boroughs, a lecture series, our "Feathered Friends" After School Birding Club, classes, community science opportunities, seasonal bird surveys, and volunteer events.
+To do that, we conduct over 300 education programs a year, including bird outings at local birding hotspots across the five boroughs, a lecture series, classes, community-science opportunities, seasonal bird surveys, and volunteer events.

 EVENTS & ACTIVITIES